kumu/docs/guides/layouts/force-directed.md

 }
 ```

-If you were previously using a fixed layout, you may need to un-pin all the existing elements.
-You can do this by pressing `Shift`+`E` on your keyboard to select all elements, then click the pin icon in the lower right of the element profile **or** press `Alt`+`P` on your keyboard.

-After you complete those steps, just move one element, and they will all start to float into the force-directed layout.
+After you complete all five steps, just move one element, and they will all start to float into the force-directed layout.

 <span class="edit-link"><a href="https://github.com/kumu/docs/blob/master/guides/layouts/force-directed.md" target="_blank"><i class="fa fa-github"></i> edit this page</a></span>